-Mom's old fashioned elderberry pie recipe is easy as pie to make.
+Mom's old fashioned elderberry pie recipe is "easy as pie" to make.
 Sorry about the pun folks, but you'll love these awesome homemade fruit pies.

-Sometimes she canned a jar or two of the elderberries so we could enjoy a special fruit pie around Christmas time.
+Sometimes Mom canned a jar or two of the elderberries so we could enjoy a special fruit pie around Christmas time.
 What a treat!
 Elderberry pie is one of my favorites, especially when served with a big scoopful of homemade vanilla ice cream.
 Perfection!

-Mom's Recipe Scrapbooks (c.
-1920s)
+Mom's Recipe Scrapbooks (1920s)

 1 quart of ripe elderberries